odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 Useful git commands
 -------------------

-These are useful git commands for your day-to-day work.
+Here are some useful git commands for your day-to-day work.

 * Change branch:
   When you change branches, both repositories (odoo and enterprise) must be synchronized, i.e. both